AstrobioMike/NASA-GeneLab-working/Metagenomics/Remove_human_reads_from_raw_data/README.md

 All files required for utilizing the workflow are in the [workflow-template](workflow-template) directory.
 Copying the address of that directory and pasting it into [GitZip here](http://kinolien.github.io/gitzip/) will conveniently allow us to download just that directory.
 We can then modify the variables in the [config.yaml](workflow-template/config.yaml) file as needed, like pointing to the directory where our starting reads are located, and then run the workflow.

-A quick example (though involves downloading the ~4GB reference database) can be run with the files included in the [workflow-template](workflow-template) directory after specifying a location for the reference database in the [config.yaml](workflow-template/config.yaml) files.
+A quick example (though involves downloading the ~4GB reference database) can be run with the files included in the [workflow-template](workflow-template) directory after specifying a location for the reference database in the [config.yaml](workflow-template/config.yaml) file.

 **Example command to run workflow**
 ```bash